techeverri/techeverri/README.md

 Hi, I’m Tomas, a Software Developer from 🇨🇴 Colombia, now living in 🇸🇪 Stockholm, Sweden.
 I’m passionate about technology, especially web development, and I contribute to open-source projects when I can.

-In my free time, I enjoy playing sports and being outdoors.
-I play 🏸 [badminton](https://badmintonsweden.tournamentsoftware.com/player-profile/c51332aa-ffdc-47aa-9d28-281ed4108d03) (singles, doubles, and mixed doubles).
-I used to play 🏐 [volleyball](https://kthvolleyball.com/) (mainly indoor) and ⚽️ football, but I’ve slowed down because of knee issues 😅.
+In my free time, I enjoy playing 🏸 [badminton](https://badmintonsweden.tournamentsoftware.com/player-profile/c51332aa-ffdc-47aa-9d28-281ed4108d03) (singles, doubles, and mixed doubles).
+I used to play 🏐 [volleyball](https://kthvolleyball.com/) (mainly indoor) and ⚽️ football, but I’ve slowed down due to knee issues 😅.

-I also enjoy 🚲 cycling, 🛶 kayaking, and having 🧺 picnics.
-When I’m relaxing, I like to watch 📺 films and TV shows with my wife 👰.

-I’m always looking for things that keep me creative and energized, whether it’s coding, being outdoors, or spending time with loved ones.
+When I’m not playing sports, I love being outdoors with activities like 🚲 cycling, 🛶 kayaking, and having 🧺 picnics.
+I also enjoy watching 📺 films and TV shows with my wife 👰.
+Whether I’m coding, exploring nature, or spending time with loved ones, I’m always looking for things that keep me creative and energized.

 🔗 <https://techeverri.dev>